Jacobson v. United States: U.S. anti-child pornography legislation and early cases

-Shortly thereafter, an update to the SEOC Act, the Child Protection Act of 1984, made it illegal to purchase pornographic materials depicting minors through the mail, or possess them, on the grounds that it encouraged child sexual abuse.
+Soon thereafter, an update to the SEOC Act, the Child Protection Act of 1984, made it illegal to purchase pornographic materials depicting minors through the mail, or possess them, on the grounds that it encouraged child sexual abuse.
 While popular with voters, civil liberties advocates warned that the expanded scope of these laws could result in prosecutions of entirely innocent people who had little or nothing to do with the child-porn industry, such as parents taking photos or videos of their children in the nude.
-Nevertheless, investigators forged ahead and had, by the mid-1980s, shut down almost all domestic child-porn production.
-The government itself was thereafter the biggest marketer, in the form of materials it created to tempt buyers.
+Nevertheless, investigators forged ahead and had, by the mid-1980s, ended almost all domestic child-porn production.